recent posts

 1. Use Indexes for Faster Queries

-# Example: Creating an index in SQLite
+-- Creating an index on the 'email' column in SQLite

 CREATE INDEX idx_user_email ON users (email);